 Finding surprises, linking facts together and making connections is what Jane loves about her research.
 An example she gave was discovering that C S Lewis had stayed in Clevedon for a while.
 Jane was pointed towards his letters and diaries where he had written up details of his visit and discovered that he had supported a friend at university by coming to a family funeral, where there were very few people expected.
 Lewis loved Clevedon and came here in the late 1920s for a couple of one month holidays.
 Later on Jane discovered that one of his friends Tolkien, had spent his honeymoon in Clevedon in 1917, although the exact location remains unknown which is a source of frustration for Jane.

 Jane’s interest in the history of Clevedon started in about 1964 when she was in her last year at Highdale School which is now St. Nicholas Chantry School.
 Her teacher at the time was Ronald Wright, now in his late nineties and still living independently on Dial Hill Road.
 Jane spoke very warmly about Ron who she described as a fantastic teacher and remembers him telling her class to ask their parents about things they remembered about Clevedon.
+Since writing this post, I have learnt that Ron sadly passed away on 2nd May 2020.
 Jane commented that if the same question was asked today, a significant number of the parents would not be able to answer as they are not from Clevedon whereas back in 1964, most of her class were from Clevedon families, well rooted in the area.
 Jane clearly remembers one of her class mates talking about the livery stables at the back of the Curzon and had visions of the horses being kept tucked into a corner underneath the cinema!
 It was actually the area that is now the stone built part of the Teatro Lounge; Albert Type who ran the stables lived in Coly House opposite.

 Jane’s Uncle Derek was also a huge influence on her love of Clevedon history.
 Derek took her to meet Gray Usher who used to write for the local newspaper.
 Derek and Gray would give talks about Clevedon and Jane would type up their notes.
 Looking back through her notes today, she realises that some of what they said was incorrect.
 For example, Gray had the theory that the cottages in Copse Road were the fishermens’ cottages which is completely wrong.
 They were the cottages that were built on the end of the plots on The Beach and very often the families who owned the bigger house would rent them out and live in the smaller houses or sublet the smaller houses to someone else.
 This explains why the whole character of the houses on the Clevedon Community Bookshop side of Copse Road is so varied, being dependent on when the people on The Beach sold their gardens for development.
 The other side of the road was fields, and houses were only built when the fields became available at the end of their leasehold.